 Chad Ruffin, MD

-Dr. Chad Ruffin is the first congenitally deaf person to become a surgeon using cochlear implants.
+Dr. Chad Ruffin is the first person born deaf person to become a surgeon using cochlear implants.
 His unique combination as a person with hearing loss, an ear surgeon, and a scientist trained in both auditory cognition and the encoding of sound with cochlear implants drives his innovation and advocacy for the d/Deaf and hard-of-hearing.

 He aspired to become a surgeon despite that universities were barely considering d/Deaf physicians for non-surgical specialty training.
 His drive to accomplish this goal led him to create a multi-speaker hearing aid as a medical student.
 He was recruited to Indiana University by Dr. Richard Miyamoto, a world-renowned pioneer in pediatric cochlear implantation, who wanted “to show the world what cochlear implants could do.”
 Dr. Ruffin's completion of a rigorous surgical training program has given him keen insight into the skill set necessary for d/Deaf individuals to succeed.